-The Master of Science in Organizational Psychology degree emphasizes behavior of individuals in businesses and organizations to determine how to improve performance and productivity for that organization.
+The Master of Science in Industrial and Organizational Psychology degree emphasizes behavior of individuals in businesses and organizations to determine how to improve performance and productivity for that organization.
 Graduates of the program apply cutting edge research and theory using quantitative skills at work every day.
-They factor human behavior into the successful business equation by motivating productivity, building resilient leadership, supporting diverse cultures, and managing organizational change
+They factor human behavior into the successful business equation

-Keiser University's Master of Science in Organizational Psychology program enables students to contribute to the profession through independent learning, scholarship, and research.
+Keiser University's Master of Science in Industrial and Organizational Psychology program enables students to contribute to the profession through independent learning, scholarship, and research.
 Upon completion of this program, students are able to: